Skip to main content

 └─ // ...

-This includes a simple app-specific Config struct with an embedded http::Config provided by the nakago-axum library.
-You can add your own configuration fields to this struct and they'll be populated by the figment crate.
+This includes a simple app-specific Config struct with an embedded http config provided by the nakago-axum library.
+You can add your own configuration fields to this struct and they'll be populated by the figment crate using the nakago-figment library.

-The main.rs uses the pico-args to parse a simple command-line argument to specify an alternate config path, which is useful for many deployment scenarios that dynamically map a config file to a certain mount point within a container filesystem.
+The main.rs file uses pico-args to parse a simple command-line argument to specify an alternate config path, which is useful for many deployment scenarios that dynamically map a config file to a certain mount point within a container filesystem.

-In the http/ folder, you'll find an Axum handler and a router initialization hook.
+In the http/ folder, you'll find an Axum handler and a router initialization function.
 The router maps a simple GET /health route to a handler that returns a JSON response with a success message.

 You now have a simple foundation to build on.
 Let's add some more functionality!